aerospike-community/aerospike-nagios/README.md

     > Eg: /opt/aerospike/bin/

-1. Add the nagios service definitions for aerospike\_nagios.py

-1. Add the aerospike service to host(s)
+1. Copy aerospike\_schema.yaml to the same directory

+1. Copy examples/aerospike.cfg into your nagios conf.d directory

+   > /etc/nagios/conf.d if installed from repo
+   > /usr/local/nagios/etc/objects if installed from source

+1. Edit aerospike.cfg to add your aerospike hosts into the hostgroup

 1. Restart/reload nagios